joeky888/joeky888/ReadMe.md

 ### Hello 👋

-Most of the time work as a FinTech backend developer, 2&3D Game frontend developer and DevOps manager.
+Most of the time work as a FinTech backend developer, 2&3D Game frontend developer and Kubernetes DevOps manager.

 * Don't really use Github nowadays
 * Experienced developer